johnrapp/novasoftware-schedule-parser/README.md

 ### Code
 The implementation is written in JavaScript for Node.js.

-The main parsing logic is contained in `parse-lessons.js`.
+The main parsing logic is contained in [`parse-lessons.js`](https://github.com/johnrapp/novasoftware-schedule-parser/blob/master/parse-lessons.js).

-`novasoftware.js` contains the HTTP requests.
+[`novasoftware.js`](https://github.com/johnrapp/novasoftware-schedule-parser/blob/master/novasoftware.js) contains the HTTP requests.

+Adjustments can be made primarily to `parse-lessons.js` and `scrapeClickedLesson(body)` in `novasoftware.js`.

+### Demo
+The process described in the process and implemented in this project powers the schedule viewing application [vgy.rocks/schema](http://vgy.rocks/schema) for Värmdö Gymnasium.
+The repository for this application may be found [here](https://github.com/johnrapp/schedule-parser/).

 ## License
 GNU General Public License v3.0, see [LICENCE](https://github.com/johnrapp/novasoftware-schedule-parser/blob/master/LICENSE)